 Theresa May Faces No-Confidence Vote Wednesday Over Brexit Anger

 U.K. Prime Minister Theresa May is fighting to keep her job as members of her Conservative Party seek to oust her in a no-confidence vote Wednesday.
-May has been unable to shore up support for the Brexit deal she negotiated with the European Union.
+May has been unable to shore up support for the draft Brexit deal she negotiated with the European Union.

-"I will contest that vote with everything I've got," May said outside of No. 10 Downing St. The vote on her leadership that will take place from 6 to 8 p.m. local time (1 to 3 p.m.
+"I will contest that vote with everything I've got," May said outside of No. 10 Downing St. The vote on her leadership will take place from 6 to 8 p.m. local time (1 to 3 p.m.
 ET).

 "If she wins, she can serve for another year without another challenge from her party," NPR's Frank Langfitt reports from London.
 "If she loses, this triggers a leadership contest within the Conservative Party.
 The winner of that contest would not immediately become prime minister, and there could be heavy pressure to call a general election."